Who is ANZ's Share Registry?

 What is the Record Date and what does it mean?

 The Record Date for a dividend is the date by reference to which the Company will determine which shareholders on its share register are entitled to receive the dividend.

 More specifically, the Record Date is 5.00 pm (in the case of an ASTC regulated transfer, a later time permitted by the ASTC Settlement Rules) on the date specified by the Company as the date by reference to which the Company will identify the shareholders on the Company's register entitled to the dividend.

 The Record Date is sometimes referred to as the close of books date.

 What is the Ex Dividend Date and what does it mean?

-The ex dividend date is four business days before the Record Date of the dividend.
+The ex dividend date is one business day before the Record Date of the dividend.
 To be entitled to the dividend, a shareholder must have purchased shares before the ex dividend date.

 People who purchase shares on the sharemarket on or after the ex dividend date are not entitled to the dividend.
 Conversely, if you sell shares on the sharemarket on or after the ex dividend date, you are still entitled to the dividend.

 What happens on Payment Date?